-Another method used to control the displacement angle of the current is the commanded PF function.
+Another method used to control the displacement angle of the current is the INV3 commanded PF function.
 The INV3 adjusts PF function, sets the PF, and can set the ramp.
-These settings allow the inverter to produce the active and reactive power that is programmed into the V-Q sets.
-It is noted that, at low power levels, the PF can become undefined.
-To thoroughly evaluate this function, a variable input should be used to document how closely the commanded PF can be met.
+These settings allow the inverter to produce the active and reactive power that is programmed to achieve the desirable reactive power.
+At low power levels, the PF can become undefined, so to thoroughly evaluate this function a variable input should be used to document how closely the commanded PF can be met at all power levels.